LUPIN11/AIPaperNotes/README.md

 <img src=".\images\image-20230520174104573.png" alt="image-20230520174104573" style="zoom:100%;" />

 Due to the challenge of separating touching objects of the same class, a weighted loss is used to force the network to learn the small separation borders.

+### Experiment Details
++ Post-processing: use the optimal threshold
++ The output map is averaged over maps of the original data and its 7 rotated versions.

 ## Momentum Contrast for Unsupervised Visual Representation Learning(2023/5/27)